-Launch campaigns emphasizing the importance of shopping and dining locally within Midtown, highlighting the mutual benefits for businesses and the community.
+Launch campaigns that emphasize the importance of supporting the Midtown economy by patronizing our businesses with shopping and dining locally within Midtown, highlighting the mutual benefits for businesses and the community.

-3. Create and Distribute Midtown Guides
+3. Create and Distribute a Midtown Directory

-Develop and distribute comprehensive guides that showcase Midtown's amenities, businesses, and cultural attractions to residents and visitors, fostering a strong community identity.
+Develop and distribute comprehensive directory that showcase Midtown's amenities, businesses, and cultural attractions to residents and visitors, fostering a strong community identity.